The Roles, Risks, and Stages of Personal Injury Trials

 Types of evidence

-Evidence can be in the form of lay witnesses or expert witness testimony, photographs, documents, drawings, recordings, official records, physical objects, or anything that will assist the jury as the fact finders in determining what weight should be given to the evidence.
+Evidence can be in the form of lay witnesses or expert witness testimony, photographs, documents, drawings, recordings, official records, physical objects, or anything that will assist the jury, as the fact-finders, in determining what weight to give the evidence.

 Common Forms of Personal Injury Evidence